shagunbandi/YouTube-Downloader/README.md

 YouTube-Downloader

+You can download

+1. Video or
-You can download a video or a playlist using this code
+2. Playlist using this code

-These are some letters that may be helpful -

-up(u)
-down(d)
-Yes(y)
+To move

+1. Up - u or up
+2. Down - d or down
+3. Confirm - y or yes

 Enjoy !!